ncsa/Delta_doc/docs/source/user_guide/debug_perf.rst

 Nsight Systems Setup on Local Workstation to Use with Delta
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log into `NVIDIA Nsight systems developer page <https://developer.nvidia.com/nsight-systems>`_ (make an account if you need to), and download the client for your MacOS, Windows, or Linux local system.
+Log into the `NVIDIA Nsight systems developer page <https://developer.nvidia.com/nsight-systems>`_ (make an account if you need to), and download the client for your MacOS, Windows, or Linux local system.

    You can use Globus Online, rsync, sftp, or sshfs (Linux) to transfer files (or view files as local filesystem mounts in the case of sshfs) with the local Nsight Systems client.